ankhanhcute/Prenergyze/README.md

 - Cross-validation RMSE
 - Inference time constraints
 - Model availability
+- **Force-inclusion logic**: SARIMAX is included to ensure cyclical patterns are captured even if its raw RMSE is higher.

-By default, the ensemble uses the top 3 models with inverse RMSE weighting.
+By default, the ensemble uses the top 3 models plus SARIMAX, using inverse RMSE weighting.

 ## 📚 API Documentation